-This is a new proposal, no changes has been made to the proposal.
+No changes have been made to the proposal.

 Outline how the impact of policy will be monitored.

 Impact will be monitored through surveys, comments and enquiries received through firmstep, emails, phone calls etc.

 If there are any remaining negative impacts after mitigation, what is the justification for why this policy should proceed.